CleanPatrick: A Benchmark for Image Data Cleaning

-\textbf{Empirical Cumulative Distribution Functions (ECOD)} is a parameter-free, highly-interpretable unsupervised outlier detection algorithm \citep{li_ecod_2022}.
-It estimates an empirical cumulative distribution function (ECDF) for each variable in the data separately.
-To generate an outlier score for an observation, it computes the tail probability for each variable using the univariate ECDFs and multiplies them together.
-This calculation is done in log space, accounting for each dimension's left and right tails.
+\paragraph{Empirical Cumulative Distribution Functions (ECOD)} is a parameter-free unsupervised outlier detection algorithm \citep{li_ecod_2022}.
+It estimates an empirical cumulative distribution function (ECDF).
+To generate an outlier score for an observation, it computes the tail probability for each variable using the univariate ECDFs and multiplies them.

 \paragraph{AutoEncoder} is a reconstruction-based unsupervised method \citep{aggarwal2015data}.
 It learns to compress and then decompress data, and the reconstruction error for a given sample serves as its anomaly score.
 Samples that the model struggles to reconstruct accurately are considered anomalous.

 \paragraph{Variational AutoEncoder (VAE)} is a generative extension of the AutoEncoder \citep{Kingma2014vae}.
 Similar to a standard AutoEncoder, it uses reconstruction error as an anomaly score, but its probabilistic latent space can offer a more robust representation for identifying outliers.

 \paragraph{DeepSVDD (Deep Support Vector Data Description)} is a deep one-class classification method that learns a neural network transformation to map most normal data points into a compact hypersphere in the output space \citep{ruff2018deep}.
 The distance from a sample's representation to the center of this hypersphere is used as its anomaly score.

 \paragraph{DIF (Deep Isolation Forest)} is a deep learning-based extension of the classic Isolation Forest algorithm \citep{xu2023deep}.
 It leverages representation learning to enhance the isolation process, making it more effective for complex, high-dimensional data like images.